-Security, cameras and suits - NI's Euros trip 'feels real'
+Suits and security - NI's Euros trip 'feels real'

 With team suits, carpets and security - it's a new experience for team who are tasting tournament football for the first time.

-Prior to January's seven-month switch to a full-time training camp ahead of the Euros, players were juggling jobs and studies with playing football for club and country.
+Prior to January's seven-month switch to a full-time training camp before the Euros, players were juggling jobs and studies with playing football for club and country.

 Now they are able to savour years of graft and hard work before they begin their history-making campaign.